simon-whitehead/hakka/README.md

 ## How to play

+Toggle the in-game Console via the Backtick/Grave/Tilde key (`~` on English keyboards.
+The key _under_ escape on non-English keyboards).

 (There is an in-game `help` command which gives a basic overview of the available commands)

 The goal of the training level is simple.
 Fly the ship up to the finish line: